As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 It’s easy to make – just boil water, sugar, and lavender.
 Use it on pancakes, waffles, and more for a delicious taste.

-Add lavender to muffins for a unique flavor.
-Cut up dried lavender buds or add them to your muffin recipe.
+Add lavender to cookies and muffins for a unique flavor.

-Do the same when baking different types of bread.
+Do the same when baking different types of bread or any other baked savory or sweet treats.

 Use dried lavender in homemade pesto for a unique and aromatic twist on a classic recipe.